jmccully315/Unit13_Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 Load balancers protects the system from DDoS attacks by shifting attack traffic.
 The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.
+Here's a line for us to start with.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

 -Filebeat watches for any information in the file system which has been changed and when it has.

 -Metricbeat takes the metrics and statistics that collects and ships them to the output you specify